dozius/TwisterSister/README.md

 ## two single mode twister

-This will behave poorly as both twisters will bind to the first 4-tracks
+This will behave poorly as both twisters will bind to the first 4-tracks, but with pins, this might work for you just fine.

 ## more twisters